MarioDS15/MQTT_PET_Project/REAME.md

 # MQTT-Based Disaster Relief System

-This github repo simulates how MQTT communications would take place in a disaster envioronment.
-It includes a publisher that broadcasts private data to a subscriber.
-It includes another publisher with privacy-enhancing technologies (PETs) such as tokenization and optional payload encryption, which the subscriber is able to decrypt.
+This GitHub repo simulates how MQTT communications would take place in a disaster environment.
+It includes a publisher that broadcasts private data to a subscriber and another publisher with privacy-enhancing technologies (PETs) such as tokenization and optional payload encryption, which the subscriber can decrypt.
 ---

 ## Tools Used